The Best Performing Dividend ETFs & How to Find Them

 Identify the Best Performing ETFs using the Fund Screener

 As noted previously, some dividend ETFs have underperformed the broader market in recent years.
 Here’s how YCharts helps you find high-yield dividend ETFs that outperform their peers.

-The Fund Screener’s Top Performing Dividend ETFs is one of many pre-built screens available on YCharts.
-This template locates equity ETFs with above-average dividend yields and total returns over several lookback periods, below-average management fees, and a track record of consistent dividend payments.
-Some top results from that template screen are shown below, sorted by dividend yield.
+Pre-built Screening Templates: The Fund Screener’s Top Performing Dividend ETFs screen is one of many pre-built templates available on YCharts.
+Used to identify the current 40 best performing dividend ETFs listed above, in just a few clicks this template locates equity ETFs with above-average dividend yields and total returns over several lookback periods, below-average management fees, and a track record of consistent dividend payments.

 Dividend Growth ETFs: YCharts gives you access to proprietary lists that can easily identify dividend ETFs that have consistently paid dividends, or have regularly grown their dividends over time.
 Using the YCharts Fund Screener, click Modify, then Dividend Policies, and select Dividend Growth or Dividend Consistency.